Make Fire Cider ~ To keep you healthy and strong, all year long!

 Consuming local raw honey (highly suggested for this recipe) may also reduce allergies by exposing you to local pollens.
 It is like a natural immunization – stimulating then reducing your reactive responses.
 For strict vegans who avoid honey, you can either brave it and go sans-sweetener, or use a natural plant-based replacement like maple or agave syrup.

 Many herbalists stick with just the core ingredients listed above, but many others get creative and include all sorts of other good-for-you plants to make an even more potent brew.
-I have even heard of people adding sprigs of cedar and pine for a super earthy, woodsy vibe!
+For instance, rose hips and pomegranate kernels are beautiful additions!
+I have even heard of people adding sprigs of cedar and pine for a super earthy, woodsy vibe.
 Feel free to get creative with what you have available to you locally and seasonally.

 We included the following optional additions in our recipe: